DeadWisdom/blazon/README.md

 If the systems can be expressed generally, we can pass not only data seamlessly between various systems, but also the schemas themselves.
 This will let us connect heterogeneous systems simply by mapping schemas and constraints from one to the next.

+## Features Missing

+- Schema \$ref resolution
+- Generating JSON Schemas with $ref and other $special properties
+- Type-hint plugins for mypy and others to treat the objects like dataclasses based on the schemas
+- Schema translation

+...
+I think that's it.

 # Advanced Topics